German revolution of 1918–1919: Political response

-Although shocked by Ludendorff's report and the news of the certain defeat, the majority parties in the Reichstag, especially the SPD, were willing to take on the responsibility of government.
+Although shocked by Ludendorff's report and the news of the certain defeat, the majority parties in the Reichstag, most notably the SPD, were willing to take on the responsibility of government.
 Chancellor Hertling objected to introducing a parliamentary system and resigned.
-Emperor Wilhelm II appointed Prince Max of Baden as the new imperial chancellor on 3 October.
+Emperor Wilhelm II then appointed Prince Max of Baden as the new imperial chancellor on 3 October.
 The Prince was considered a liberal and at the same time was a representative of the royal family.
 Most of the men in his cabinet were independents, but there were also two members of the SPD.
-The following day, the new government offered the Allies the truce that Ludendorff had insisted on, and on the fifth the German public was informed of the dismal situation that it faced.
+The following day, the new government offered the Allies the truce that Ludendorff had insisted on, and on the 5th the German public was informed of the dismal situation that it faced.
 Even up to that late point, government propaganda and the press had led the people to believe that the war would still be won.
 The shock of the impending defeat caused a "paralytic bitterness and deep resignation" which eased the way for those who wanted an immediate ceasefire.

 During October, President Wilson responded to the request for a truce with three diplomatic notes.
 As a precondition for negotiations, he demanded the retreat of Germany from all occupied territories, the cessation of submarine activities and (implicitly) the Emperor's abdication.
-Following the third note of 24 October, which emphasised the danger to international peace inherent in the power of the "King of Prussia" and the "military authorities of the Empire", General Ludendorff resigned and was replaced as First General Quartermaster by General Wilhelm Groener.
+Following the third note of 24 October, which emphasised the danger to international peace inherent in the power of the "King of Prussia" (Wilhelm II) and the "military authorities of the Empire", General Ludendorff resigned and was replaced as First General Quartermaster by General Wilhelm Groener.

 On 28 October, the Reichstag passed constitutional reforms that changed Germany into a parliamentary monarchy.
 The chancellor and his ministers were made dependent on the confidence of the parliamentary majority rather than the emperor, and peace treaties and declarations of war required the Reichstag's approval.
 Because the chancellor was also responsible for the emperor's acts under the constitution, the emperor's military right of command (Kommandogewalt) became the chancellor's responsibility and thus subject to parliamentary control.
 As far as the Social Democrats were concerned, the October Constitution met all the party's important constitutional objectives.
 Ebert regarded the formation of the Baden government as the birthday of German democracy.
 Since the Emperor had voluntarily ceded power, he considered a revolution unnecessary.

-On 5 November, the Entente Powers agreed to take up negotiations for a truce.
-After the third note, many soldiers had come to expect the war to end and were anxious to return home.
-They had little willingness to fight more battles, and desertions were increasing.
+The October constitutional reform was not a thorough break with the existing state and its legal order.
+It had been conceived of as a "revolution from above" that was the only means of preventing a "revolution from below".
+The reforms on paper did not convince angry and exhausted workers and soldiers.
+The population as a whole saw the Emperor as responsible for the suffering and outcome of the war, and calls for his abdication grew.